Hypothec

-Hypothec (/haɪˈpɒθɪk, ˈhaɪpɒθ-/; Hypothek, hypothèque, from Lat. hypotheca, from Gk. ὑποθήκη: hypothēkē), sometimes tacit hypothec, is a term used in civil law systems (e.g. the law of most of Continental Europe) to refer to a registered real security of a creditor over real estate, but under some jurisdictions it may additionally cover ships only (ship hypothec), as opposed to other collaterals, including corporeal movables other than ships, securities or intangible assets such as intellectual property rights, covered by a different type of right (pledge).
+Hypothec (/haɪˈpɒθɪk, ˈhaɪpɒθ-/; from Lat. hypotheca, from Gk. ὑποθήκη: hypothēkē), sometimes tacit hypothec, is a term used in civil law systems (e.g. the law of most of Continental Europe) to refer to a registered real security of a creditor over real estate, but under some jurisdictions it may additionally cover ships only (ship hypothec), as opposed to other collaterals, including corporeal movables other than ships, securities or intangible assets such as intellectual property rights, covered by a different type of right (pledge).
 Common law has two main equivalents to the term: mortgages and non-possessory lien.

 Overview

 This real right in security operates by way of hypothecation.
 It may arise only through being entered into the land and hypothec register or the ship registry, as a result of: